NMonKLabs77/Group1_Deployment9/README.md

    ```

 ### 5. Set Up AWS Elastic Kubernetes Service (EKS) Cluster
-Decide on the node group placements based on the application code.
+- Typically, an EKS cluster incorporates node groups within both public and private subnets.
+In this case, considering the frontend code includes specific routes to backend APIs, we opted to position the decoupled application solely within the private subnet.
+This strategic placement is a security measure to prevent unauthorized access or alterations to our API request routes.
+The rationale for situating node groups in the private subnet is directly influenced by the frontend code configuration.

 ### 6. Install Kubernetes Command-Line Tool
-Use eksctl and kubectl for scalable cluster management.
+- Opting for eksctl and kubectl over a graphical user interface enhances reusability and scalability.
+This approach allows for adaptable commands to create clusters, node groups, or ALB controllers, making it suitable for various EKS clusters.

 ### 7. Create Kubernetes Manifest Files
-Configure deployment and service YAML files for both frontend and backend applications.
+- Deployment and service YAML files were crafted for both frontend and backend.
+Deployment files define the container image, quantity, and accessible port.
+The frontend's service file routes port 80 requests to port 3000 on its container.
+The backend's service file establishes a ClusterIP, serving as a unified network address for all backend containers.
+The frontend links to the backend through a proxy defined in package.json.
+Unlike Elastic Container Service, which uses direct container IPs for connection, EKS relies on the backend service configuration in service.yaml, ensuring frontend access even if a backend container fails.
+The ingress file enables traffic flow from the Application Load Balancer.

 ### 8. Configure Jenkins for Docker Image Deployment to EKS
-Automate the building, containerizing, and deploying applications to Kubernetes.
+- Configuring Jenkins for Docker image creation and deployment to Amazon EKS automates building, containerization, and deployment in a Kubernetes setup.
+This configuration enhances CI/CD pipelines, ensuring consistent, reliable application deployment.
+It also utilizes EKS's scalability and robustness for container management.

-### 9. Install the CloudWatch Agent on AWS EKS
+### 9. Install the Cloudwatch Agent on AWS EKS
-Enable enhanced monitoring and logging of Kubernetes clusters and applications.
+- Installing the CloudWatch Agent on AWS EKS improves monitoring and logging for Kubernetes clusters and applications.
+This tool offers in-depth insights into resource use and performance, aiding proactive management and troubleshooting.
+It's vital for ensuring operational health and efficiency in cloud-native settings.
+Utilizing CloudWatch is essential to assess whether the nodes are under or over-provisioned, given the fluctuating number of containers.

 ## Deployment Requirements:
 ```